Back from Kyiv, Czech PM says Ukraine needs more weapons

 Fiala, the Czech leader, acknowledged that NATO was not ready to enforce a no-fly zone over Ukraine, something Ukraine has requested.
 But he said Ukrainians would be able to enforce the no-fly zone by themselves if they have enough weapons and anti-aircraft missiles.

+“I do not rule out further weapons support from Sweden,” Prime Minister Magdalena Andersson.
+“We are also clear from the Swedish side that we want to do this bilaterally.”

+The attack on Ukraine prompted Sweden to break with its policy of not providing arms to countries at war by sending assault rifles and anti-tank weapons to Kyiv in late February.
+It is the first time the country has offered military aid since 1939, when it assisted Finland against the invading Soviet Union.

-In Slovenia, where Jansa’s right-wing SDS party faces a parliamentary election on April 24 amid decreasing popularity, some characterized the Lyiv trip as a public relations stunt.
+In Slovenia, where Jansa’s right-wing SDS party faces a parliamentary election on April 24 amid decreasing popularity, some characterized the Kyiv trip as a public relations stunt.

 The Ukrainian crisis “comes in handy for Jansa to improve his image in front of his voters and divert attention from domestic political debates,” the independent Vecer newspaper said in a commentary published Wednesday.

 Janicek reported from Prague.
-Raf Casert in Brussels, and Dusan Stojanovic in Belgrade, Serbia, contributed to this report.
+Raf Casert in Brussels, Jan.
+M. Olsen in Copenhagen, Denmark, and Dusan Stojanovic in Belgrade, Serbia, contributed to this report.

 Follow all AP stories on Russia's war on Ukraine at https://apnews.com/hub/russia-ukraine